randomaccess2023/MG2023/Video 54/README.md

 [![Unconditional DDPM](https://markdown-videos-api.jorgenkh.no/youtube/obYjlH9Z63k)](https://youtu.be/obYjlH9Z63k)

-In this video, I didn't type up the entire code from scratch but made only necessary changes needed to train the `DDPM` conditionally on the labels of `MNIST` images.
+In this video, I didn't type up the entire code from scratch but made only the necessary changes needed to train the `DDPM` conditionally on the labels of `MNIST` images.

 #### Forward_process_output: